+We are a holding company and a subsidiary of EchoStar.
+We were formed as a Colorado corporation in March 2011.
 We are a global provider of broadband satellite technologies, broadband internet services for consumer customers, which include home and small to medium-sized businesses, and satellite services.
 We also deliver innovative network technologies, managed services and communications solutions for enterprise customers, which include aeronautical and government enterprises.